-Heuristic analysis works best when done in a group – include fellow optimizers, designers, usability people, copywriters, and janitors.
+Heuristic analysis works best when done in a group – including fellow optimizers, designers, usability people, copywriters, and janitors.
 Just remember to explain the rules to everyone at the start.

-And remember – whatever you write down is merely “areas of interest”, not the absolute truth.
+And remember – whatever you write down are mere “areas of interest”, not the absolute truth.
 When you start digging in the analytics data and putting together user testing plans and what not, make sure you investigate that stuff – with the intention to validate or invalidate whatever you found.

 Step #2: Technical Analysis

 This is a low-hanging fruit, one that you can make a lot of money on (think 12-month perspective).

 Open up your Google Analytics and go to Audience -> Technology -> Browser & OS report.

 You will see the conversion rate (for the goal of your choice) per browser.
 Note: You must look at the one device category at a time – to apply a device segments first: desktop only, tablet only and mobile only.
 You can’t pile all device categories into one, or you will be fooled by averages.

 You need to drill down to a specific browser version (e.g. IE8, IE9 etc) – and see if a particular browser converts less than others.
 When looking at the report below, we can see that IE9 and IE8 convert less than IE11 and IE10.
 What’s up?
 While it could be that people using older versions of IE are just some stupid old people not spending money, but it might also be that you’re the stupid one losing money due to some bugs or UX issues.